CSA-FEDERATE/Proposed-BuildingBlocks/S-BB/MWLayer/BB_HIM.md

 ## Description
 <!-- General Description of the BB -->
-For expressing a hierarchical representation of a domain
+The HIM aims to provide a format for expressing a hierarchical representation of a domain.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->